Jenova-Framework/Deicidium/ReadMe.md

 Deicidium Engine is currently in development.
 While not yet publicly released, a downloadable build will be made available in the Releases section of this repository once a stable version is ready.
 Stay tuned for upcoming announcements, changelogs, and early access opportunities.

+If you have any question about the project, [Ask here](https://github.com/Jenova-Framework/J.E.N.O.V.A/discussions/categories/deicidium).